-All sparkling wines come in different sweetness levels, and Prosecco is available in six of these levels. -The driest one also being the latest addition to this list.
+Prosecco, like all sparkling wines, comes in different sweetness levels, and it is available in all six of these levels. -The driest one also being the latest addition to this list.
 The classification below applies to all types of sparkling wines, including Champagne.

 - Extra Brut has up to 6g/l of residual sugar and still tastes very dry.

-There is one sweeter category on the list, in which non of the types of Prosecco is available.
+- Dolce is a sweeter category on the list, in which non of the types of Prosecco is available.
 But for the sake of having things complete: Dolce is the sweetest type of wine and includes everything above 50g sugar per liter.

 Different quality levels of Prosecco